 Tizianel used traditional Cambodian architecture and sustainable practices when designing Templation.
 Rather than blasting the aircon and using ceiling lights in the central lounging area, he allowed natural airflow and lighting to take over.
 Instead of cutting down the trees that were in the property, he built the cement structure around them and let them jut out of the ground and through the ceiling.
 We definitely felt his philosophy thrive throughout our stay.

-Templation Siem Reap – Arrival and check in
+Arrival and check in at Templation Siem Reap

 The drive from the airport was a 20 minute breeze, filled with jovial and light conversation from the young staff about where to go and what to see in the ancient city.
 After dodging the many motorcycles and bicycles on the muddy ochre dirt road, we arrived at the hotel in all its surreptitious splendor.